Mary Lucier with Phong Bui

 Rail And Arabesque which I saw in a group show last summer, will be shown along with The Plains of Sweet Regret?

-Lucier: Arabesque is basically the last segment of The Plains—the last seven minutes, which I extracted from the installation and made into a stand-alone single channel piece because I knew it would work well.
+Lucier: Arabesque is basically the last segment of —the last seven minutes, which I extracted from the installation and made into a stand-alone single channel piece because I knew it would work well.

 Rail Well, with George Strait’s song, “I Can Still Make Cheyenne” pulsing with the overlappings and repetitions of the unfolding images right in the middle, I thought it’s both sexy and psychedelic at the same time.
 Let’s go back to the 1980’s when you did several pieces based on landscapes, which include light, reflections on water and so on.

 Lucier: Well, many of them use reflection or water, with elements that overlay each other on the surface, and actually that’s a place where Bob Berlind, the painter and my partner, and I connect.
 We have both spent a certain amount of time looking at water and observing the details of the surface, the bottom, and the reflected sky in the same image or sequence of images.
 I always think of that as a template for layering and it has something to do with the way I do layering in Arabesque.

 Rail Is it a big leap in time and space from Ohio at Giverny (1983) to The Plains of Sweet Regret which is even more far west than Ohio?